mohammed-Iqbal/Trip-planning-Api/README.md

 - Displaying the planned trip.

-#### *By clicking the 'Plan my trip' button after selecting the proper inputs, application will show Winnipeg bus route, stop-location, bus number, est. time and recommend the best trip for the user.*
+#### *By clicking the 'Plan my trip' button after selecting the proper inputs, application will show:
+- Winnipeg bus route
+- stop-location
+- bus number
+- est. time
+- recommend the best trip for the user.*

 #### *Aplication will allow user to search every possible location or place with in the city of Winnipeg.*